visenze/visearch-sdk-android/README.md

 This is the callback's signature:
 ```java

 @Override
 public void onSearchResult(ProductResponse response, ErrorData error) {
     // do your code here
 }

 ```

+> On a successful API call, the `ProductResponse` will be valid while `ErrorData` will be `null`, vice-versa on failure.

 ## 6. Advanced Search Parameters